KKS1991/meet-landing-page/README-template.md

 ### The challenge

-The Challenge was to build out a landing page and get it looking as close to the design as possible.
+The Challenge was to build out a landing page and get it looking as close to the design as possible..

 Users should be able to: